cjayneb/log430-project/docs/arc42.md

 - Home page endpoint: http://127.0.0.1:8080/ (GET)
 - Orders page endpoint: http://127.0.0.1:8080/api/order (GET)

-> You must have a MySQL instance and a Redis instance running on your machine for all uses cases to work
+> You must have a MySQL instance, Redis instance and a Kafka instance running on your machine for all uses cases to work (depends on the service, see C$ container diagram)

 <!-- TOC --><a name="run-with-docker-compose"></a>
 ### Run with Docker Compose